AshMartian/unofficial-sense/README.md

 This is an UNOFFICIAL implimentation of the Sense Home Energy Monitoring API using es6 and promises with real time support.

+This has also been integrated into a node-red module, see it [here](https://flows.nodered.org/node/node-red-contrib-unofficial-sense).

 ## Installation

 `npm install unofficial-sense`